skeetio/learngraphql-lessons/1-basics/4-invoking-mutations.md

 In our mutation `createAuthor`, `_id` and `name` are two required arguments.
 We can't invoke the mutation without them.
 That's why we got an error.

-> This is not unique for mutations, you can define required arguments for queries too.
-Also we can make fields in types also as required.
-For an example, we can define _id for Author is a required field.
+> This is not unique for mutations.
+We can make any argument required.

 You can use GraphQL Sandbox's Docs tab to inspect arguments.
 [See](https://cldup.com/ZzkRN_fr9R.gif).